ladih/stm32-from-scratch/README.md

 # LED Blink
 Bare-metal LED blink on STM32F446RE.
-No HAL, no CMSIS, no RTOS — just registers.
+No HAL, no CMSIS, no RTOS.
+Just registers.

 ## Features
 - LED blink